usnistgov/zero-trust-architecture/_sources/VolumeB/architecture.rst

 .. _ArchitectureFigure3:

-The details of the baseline physical architecture of enterprise 1, enterprise 1 branch office, enterprises 2, 3, and 4, the management and orchestration domain, and the coffee shop, as well as the baseline software running on this physical architecture are described in the subsections below.
+The details of the baseline physical architecture of Enterprise 1, Enterprise 1 branch office, Enterprises 2, 3, and 4, the management and orchestration domain, and the coffee shop, as well as the baseline software running on this physical architecture are described in the subsections below.
 The details of each of the builds that occupy Enterprises 1, 2, 3, and 4 are provided in :ref:`Build Architecture Details`.
 (See Table 1).
 For a fully detailed diagram, please review the :download:`full architecture diagram </VolumeB/images/Architecture-PhysicalFullDetail.png>`.

 Enterprise 1
 ~~~~~~~~~~~~